meilisearch/documentation/resources/faq.md

 Besides, we published a [comparison between MeiliSearch and other search engines](/learn/what_is_meilisearch/comparison_to_alternatives.md) with the goal of providing an overview of MeiliSearch alternatives.

-## Which languages can meilisearch handle?
+## Which languages can MeiliSearch handle?

 MeiliSearch works perfectly with English, kanji, and Romance languages.
 If you have any hesitation about your language handling, please contact us.